There’s one skill – one piece of know-how – that every man should have.

 The health effects are off the chart.

-- It contains vitamins B1, B2, B6, C, D and E, plus calcium, iron, potassium and magnesium.
+- It contains vitamins B1, B2, B6, and C, plus calcium, iron, potassium and magnesium.

 - It fights the “bad” bacteria in your gut and promotes “good” bacteria.